openstack/operations-guide/doc/ops-guide/source/ch_arch_scaling.rst

 the heavy work of creating a VM happens only every few months, whereas the latter puts constant heavy load on the cloud controller.
-You must consider your average VM lifetime, as a larger number generally means less load on the cloud controller.cloud controllers scalability and
+You must consider your average VM lifetime, as a larger number generally means less load on the cloud controller.

 Aside from the creation and termination of VMs, you must consider the impact of users accessing the service—particularly on ``nova-api`` and